Production of muons from heavy-flavour hadron decays at high transverse momentum in Pb-Pb collisions at $\sqrt{s_{\rm

 The systematic uncertainties of the $\RAA$ of muons from heavy-flavour hadron decays at \fivenn{} are evaluated considering the following sources: uncertainties of the inclusive muon yields and background contributions in Pb--Pb collisions, the pp reference, and the normalisation in both pp and \PbPb{} collisions.

-The procedure to determine the systematic uncertainty on the inclusive muon yields is similar to that described in~\cite{Acharya:2019mky} and includes the following contributions: i) the muon tracking efficiency ($1.5\%$), ii) the muon trigger efficiency resulting from the intrinsic efficiency of the muon trigger chambers and the response of the trigger algorithm ($1.4\%$ ($3\%$) for the MSL (MSH) data sample).
-A systematic uncertainty of $0.5\%$ is introduced to account for the difference observed with different $\chi^{2}$ selections for the definition of the matching of tracks reconstructed in the tracking system with those in the trigger system.
+The procedure to determine the systematic uncertainty on the inclusive muon yields is similar to that described in~\cite{Acharya:2019mky} and includes the following contributions: i) the muon tracking efficiency ($1.5\%$), ii) the muon trigger efficiency resulting from the intrinsic efficiency of the muon trigger chambers and the response of the trigger algorithm ($1.4\%$ ($3\%$) for the MSL (MSH) data sample), and iii) the choice of the $\chi^{2}$ selection used in defining the matching of tracks reconstructed in the tracking system with those in the trigger system ($0.5\%$).
 These systematic uncertainties are approximately independent of centrality and $\pT$ in the region of interest.
-The systematic uncertainty arising from the dependence of $A\times\epsilon$ on the detector occupancy increases up to $0.5\%$ when going from peripheral to central collisions.
-Finally, the systematic uncertainty due to the tracking chamber resolution and alignment is based on a Monte Carlo simulation modeling the tracker response with a parameterisation of the tracking chamber resolution and misalignment effects as described in~\cite{Alice:2016wka,Acharya:2019mky}.
+The systematic uncertainty arising from the dependence of $A\times\epsilon$ on the detector occupancy, obtained from a fit with a constant of the $\pT$-differential ratio of the efficiency in a given centrality class to that in peripheral collisions, increases up to $0.5\%$ when going from peripheral to central collisions.
+Finally, the systematic uncertainty due to the tracking chamber resolution and alignment is based on a Monte Carlo simulation modeling the tracker response with a parameterisation of the tracking chamber resolution and misalignment effects, as described in~\cite{Alice:2016wka,Acharya:2019mky}.
 This systematic uncertainty is negligible for $\pT < 7$~\GeVc and increases up to $12\%$ in the interval $18 < \pT < 20$~\GeVc.